Reasons why PELA 158 should not proceed

 - The potential ecological, environmental and social impacts flowing from the granting of this application are so great as to make the rejection of this application imperative.

 The truth about gas prices

-- Read a summary of Clancy Yeates' insightful article on how exports of CSG will push up local gas prices.
-Or, read the full-article, published by Fairfax on 19 January 2015.
+- Read a summary of Clancy Yeates' insightful article from 2015 on how exports of CSG will push up local gas prices.
+Clancy's predictions have indeed come true!